projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 -  When physical interrupt is trapped, an exception will happen after VMCS has been set.
--  Hypervisor will handle the vm exit issue according to ptdev_remapping_info and translates the vector.
+-  Hypervisor will handle the vm exit issue according to ptirq_remapping_info and translates the vector.
 -  The interrupt will be injected the same as a virtual interrupt.

 ACPI Virtualization